-Before the Internet became a thing, I was working at IBM in the interoperability test lab with a team of engineers who were troubleshooting malfunctions between equipments.
+Before the Internet was a thing, I worked at IBM in the interoperability test lab with a team of engineers who were troubleshooting systemic malfunctions between data communication equipment.
 At the time, IBM was trying to extend its proprietary technologies by adapting SNA, with its high overhead and queer architecture, to the new, high-speed paradigm.
 Louis Gerstner came along and shut all that down.
 Instead we turned to embrace the evolving industry standards and built the best network of the day and IBM came back from its near death experience.

 My role was designing the racks, metallic and optical cabling systems, power arrangements and interfaces with the carriers for the new hardware.
 But I am getting ahead of myself.
 My first love was a different three letter abbreviation.
 My first love was GDS.

 Computers were a thing back then; no one had one in their pocket.
 We dialed telephones, we left messages on microcassette answering machines, we screened calls, we waited for letters to arrive.
 The summer before I graduated, I was working in the wood shop at the School of Architecture when IBM donated a dozen RiSC machines and we built a lab for the graduate students.
 I designed furniture using the software.